DEV-ICE-SOFTWARE-TECHNOLOGIES/DIOS/README.md

 USERNAME=miustone

-To Your needs (Don't use My Identity!)
+The Variables to Your needs (Don't use My Identity!)

 Download the Software Binaries and place the Zip Content on ~/dios